The Consumer Financial Protection Bureau today updated its rulemaking agenda for 2017.

 Browsing: TILA-RESPA integrated disclosures

-The Consumer Financial Protection Bureau yesterday issued a correction of a typo in the TILA-RESPA integrated disclosures.
+The Consumer Financial Protection Bureau yesterday issued an updated small entity compliance guide to the TILA-RESPA integrated disclosures.

 The Federal Reserve and the Conference of State Bank Supervisors today released an annual survey of the nation’s community banks, which provides a comprehensive overview of the key issues and challenges facing banks with less than $10 billion in assets.

 The Consumer Financial Protection Bureau today proposed certain changes to the TILA-RESPA integrated disclosures, including some advocated by ABA to improve the ability of lenders to comply with TRID and avoid unnecessary constrictions of mortgage credit.

 Earlier this month, the Rural Housing Service amended the regulations surrounding its Single Family Housing Guaranteed Loan program.